 Understanding KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-On Tuesday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
-After the option alert, the stock price moved up to $63.91.
+KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) shares experienced unusual options activity on Monday.
+The stock price moved down to $60.24 following the option alert.

 - Sentiment: BULLISH